aws-samples/cloudfront-secure-media/README.md

 *Testing Media Playback*

 After the MediaConvert job has reached a completed state, navigate back to the S3 Console, and locate the output bucket.
 When you step into the bucket you will see a folder with the name of the file you uploaded.
 Step into the folder and you will see the output files created by MediaConvert.
-Locate the HLS Manifest, the file with the .m3u8 extension, then replace the S3 domain by the Output URL for content.
+Locate the HLS Manifest, the file with the .m3u8 extension, then replace the S3 domain with the Output URL of the content.

 The format of the playable URL will be the Output URL for content + /name of the asset/ + name of the asset.m3u8
 Example: https://someid.cloudfront.net/BigBuckBunny/BigBuckBunny.m3u8